okzmo/gtp/README.md

 }
 ```

 Pretty cool right ?
-It's basically just writing golang struct and they get translated automatically.
-As for the `//?` that's just a random thing I came up with for to easily have optionals.
+You just writing golang struct and they get translated for you.
+As for the `//?` that's just a random thing I came up with to easily have optional types.

 That's it, hopefully it'll be of use to somebody, if you have any issue or find a bug please open an issue and I'll do my best to fix it.